Question: What causes wetting failures?

 Answer: A wetting failure can be recognized during GEM recovery by the absence of a uniform GEM emulsion in an outlet well or pipette tip (see picture below).
 Wetting failures result in improperly formed GEMs, leading to loss of partitioning of single cells and reagents.

-1) Incorrect priming of reagents in the microfluidic channels due to a chip loading error (i.e. not waiting 30 seconds between adding the Master Mix with cells and Gel Beads, air bubbles in the bottom of the Gel Bead or Master Mix well, or loading less than 270 ul of partitioning oil).
+1) Incorrect priming of reagents in the microfluidic channels due to a chip loading error (i.e. not waiting 30 seconds between adding the Master Mix with cells and Gel Beads, air bubbles in the bottom of the Gel Bead or Master Mix well, or loading less than the indicated volume of partitioning oil).

 2) Presence of surfactant or other viscous reagents in the cell media/buffer that is added to the RT Master Mix.
 That can change the flow characteristics of the sample in the sample lane during partitioning.